What Should You Do Immediately After a Semi-Truck Accident?

-Follow this list of things to do immediately after a semi-truck accident to keep safe and protect yourself legally.
+You can follow this list of things to do immediately after a semi truck accident to keep yourself safe and protect your legal rights.

 It sometimes feels like semi-truck drivers don’t think they have to share the road with you, doesn’t it?